 Dollarama offers a well-balanced targeted mix of merchandise at compelling values, including private label and nationally branded products.
-For the fiscal year ended January 31, 2016, the merchandise mix consisted of:
+The merchandise mix consists of:

-- General merchandise, which represented approximately 47% of the product offering (based on retail value), including party supplies, office supplies, arts and craft supplies, greeting cards and stationery, giftware, household wares, kitchenware, glassware, hardware and electronics, toys, apparel and other items, compared to 48% in the previous fiscal year; - Consumable products, which represented approximately 38% of the product offering (based on retail value), including household consumables such as paper, plastics, foils and cleaning supplies, basic health and beauty care products, pet food, confectionery, drinks, snacks and other food products, aligned with the same 38% in the previous fiscal year; and - Seasonal products, which represented approximately 15% of the product offering (based on retail value), including Valentine's day, St. Patrick's day, Easter, Halloween and the winter holidays merchandise, along with seasonal summer and winter merchandise, compared to 14% in the previous fiscal year.
+- General merchandise, which represented approximately 46% of the product offering in Fiscal 2017 (based on retail value, compared to 47% in the previous fiscal year), including party supplies, office supplies, arts and craft supplies, greeting cards and stationery, giftware, household wares, kitchenware, glassware, hardware and electronics, toys, apparel and other items; - Consumable products, which represented approximately 39% of the product offering in Fiscal 2017 (based on retail value, compared to 38% in the previous fiscal year), including household consumables such as paper, plastics, foils and cleaning supplies, basic health and beauty care products, pet food, confectionery, drinks, snacks and other food products; and

+• Seasonal products, which represented approximately 15% of the product offering in Fiscal 2017 (based on retail value, aligned with the same 15% in the previous fiscal year), including Valentine's day, St. Patrick's day, Easter, Halloween and the winter holidays merchandise, along with seasonal summer and winter merchandise.

 Stores carry a broad assortment of actively-managed stock keeping units ("SKUs", each a unique number used to identify a specific product), including more than 4,000 active year-round SKUs and more than 700 active seasonal SKUs at any one time.
 The selection of items offered in stores at any one time varies.
 Dollarama consistently refreshes its product offering by updating 25% to 30% of SKUs on an annual basis, with slower selling items being discontinued or replaced as warranted.
-Dollarama also constantly adjusts the merchandise mix to offer the best value and a wide selection of products to customers, as well as to optimize sales and maintain gross margins.
+Dollarama also constantly adjusts the merchandise mix to offer a compelling value and a wide selection of products to its customers, as well as to optimize sales and maintain gross margins.
 See "Risk Factors - Risks Related to Business Operations - Merchandise Selection and Replenishment".